anjanai/anjanai.github.io/README.md

 [Lyrics of music compositions from Bhatkhande's books](music-notation/bhatkhande_lyrics.html)

-https://swarasankula.org/ have made available compositions from Bhatkhande's books in a [pdf file](https://swarasankula.org/swarasankula-bhatkande/Lyrics_File.pdf).
+[Swarsankula](https://swarasankula.org/) has made available compositions from Bhatkhande's books in a [pdf file](https://swarasankula.org/swarasankula-bhatkande/Lyrics_File.pdf).
 The font used makes it impossible to copy the lyrics from this file and paste them anywhere (it shows up as gibberish).
 Have tried to convert this to a format that can be copied and pasted as is.

 [Play music](ear-training/playnotes.html)
 Play notes using the Indian names of ntoes.
 The only notes displayed are the ones allowed in the chosen raag.
 "Sa" is changeable.